Should I Provide a Recorded Statement After a Utah Truck Accident?

 What to Do (and What to Avoid) After a Truck Accident

 You should retain legal counsel as soon as possible after a truck accident.
 Then, you can simply refer the insurance adjuster to your lawyer if they call.
-Your attorney can provide the insurance company with the information they need to process your claim while looking out for your best interests.
+Your attorney can provide the insurance company with the information they need to process your claim in Utah while looking out for your best interests.

 Here are some important tips to keep in mind if you do communicate with an insurance adjuster: